 The fund has taken the tracking error that is deemed suitable for the purpose of attaining the fund's active return objective.
-The tracking error in recent years has been slightly higher than in previous years due to the tightening of the central banks, stress in the banking system, high inflation and war in Europe, which have created high volatility in interest rates, credit spreads and currencies.
+The tracking error over the past year has been slightly higher than previous years.
+Recent years have been volatile with tightening by central banks, high inflation, an energy crisis and war in Europe, which affected volatility in interest rates, credit spreads and currencies.
+The fund changed its index in 2022 and therefore the historical returns prior to this are compared to an index that was used previously.